IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 ```

 #### Create EzNoSQL Secondary Index
-Creates a secondary index with for the name specified in parameters *altname*, using a keyname of *altkey*.
-The database to be associated with this index is specifed in the *dsname* parameter.
-Together, the secondary index and database are assoicated by the *pathname* parameter.
-The pathname is used internally by EzNoSQL to identify the correct association of the secondary index to its base database.
-The secondary index is created in an inactive state, and must activated via the `znsq_add_index` API before attempting to access documents via the specified altkeys.
+Creates a secondary index with for the name specified in parameters `aix_name`, using a keyname of `alternate_key`.
+The database to be associated with this index is specifed in the `base_name` parameter.
+Together, the secondary index and database are assoicated by the `path_name` parameter.
+The `path_name` is used internally by EzNoSQL to identify the correct association of the secondary index to its base database.
+The secondary index is created in an inactive state, and must be activated via the `znsq_add_index` API before attempting to access documents via the specified `alternate_key`.
 For EzNoSQL databases created as recoverable (znsq_log_options=UNDO/ALL), a commit will be issued for any active transation following the build of the index.
 Note that EzNoSQL databases can also be created through other system APIs and are compatible and shareable with the EzNoSQL APIs.

 #### Parameters

- **`alternate_key`**: C-string containing the name of the UTF-8 JSON C-string providing the secondary keyname for the index.
+ -`alternate_key`: C-string containing the name of the UTF-8 JSON C-string providing the secondary keyname for the index.
 The string must be < 256 bytes including quotes and end in one byte of x'00'.
 The keyname may consists of a multi level name.
-Refer to section Multi Level Keynames for more information on this option.
+Refer to section [Multi Level Keynames](#Multi-Level-Keys) for more information on this option.

- **`flags`**:
+ -`flags`:

 1 (= (1 << 0)) indicates the creation of a unique index.
 Non-Unique indexes may contain alternate keys representing one or more documents, while unique indexes ensure only one document is represented by each key.
 Attempting to insert duplicate documents with the same alternate key into a unique index will result in a duplicate document error.
 Refer to section entitled Unique vs Non-Unique Indexes for more information on this topic.